vidvidex/Verilog-to-ZYNQ/README.md

 ## Example HDL Code

 For this tutorial, I'll be using my implementation of the [Falcon signature algorithm](https://falcon-sign.info/).
-While the complete code is extensive and still under development, the key component for this guide is the interface of the top module:
+While the complete code is still under development, the key component for this guide is the interface of the top module:

 ```verilog
 module falcon#(